— ◆ —

 Opening monologue — capture verbatim or detailed notes

 What did they lead with?
 What did they emphasize?
 What did they skip?
-Note all of it.

 Voice-to-text ready — click into this field and use your device dictation